gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Wait, slow down, slow down!"
 She patted the air with her paws in a vain attempt to stop Maddy and Gumption from tripping over each other's words.
-"What were you doing down by the---
+"What were you doing down by the—
 Wait, a bot?
-What was---
+What was—
 Hold up, hold up.
 I said, hold up!"